 Recycling at council events

-Council has been working in partnership with the Department of Environmental Resource Management to ensure recycling facilities are now available at major council events, see all upcoming events.
+Council has been working in partnership with the Department of Environment and Science to ensure recycling facilities are now available at major council events, see all upcoming events.

 How much event waste was recycled last year?
 Approximately:

 - 33m3 of recyclables were recycled

 - 2m3 of the recyclables that were contaminated with food or liquid was disposed to landfill